georgembugua00/COVID_19_Project/README.md

 **1.Total Deaths per Continent:**

-Asia has the highest number of total deaths followed by Europe and North America.
+ - Asia has the highest number of total deaths followed by Europe and North America.
-Africa and Oceania have the lowest number of total deaths.
+ - Africa and Oceania have the lowest number of total deaths.

-Total Vaccinations per Continent:
+**2.Total Vaccinations per Continent:**

-The map indicates the distribution of vaccinations across different continents.
+ - The map indicates the distribution of vaccinations across different continents.
 It appears that Asia has the highest total vaccinations, suggesting significant vaccination efforts in densely populated regions like China and India.

-Other continents such as Europe and North America also have high vaccination numbers, whereas Africa shows lower vaccination totals.
+ - Other continents such as Europe and North America also have high vaccination numbers, whereas Africa shows lower vaccination totals.

-**2.Total Cases per Continent:**
+**3.Total Cases per Continent:**

-Europe has the highest total cases, followed closely by Asia.
+ - Europe has the highest total cases, followed closely by Asia.

-North America also has a significant number of total cases.
+ - North America also has a significant number of total cases.

-Africa and Oceania have the lowest total cases, similar to the pattern observed in the total deaths.
+ - Africa and Oceania have the lowest total cases, similar to the pattern observed in the total deaths.

-COVID Infections Count per Continent:
+**4.COVID Infections Count per Continent:**

 The line graph shows the average highest infection count per continent over time.

-Asia and Europe have experienced the highest peaks in infections, with notable increases during certain periods.
+ - Asia and Europe have experienced the highest peaks in infections, with notable increases during certain periods.

-North America also shows a significant number of infections, but with a slightly different trend.
+ - North America also shows a significant number of infections, but with a slightly different trend.

-Africa and South America have lower average infection counts but still show rising trends at different points.
+ - Africa and South America have lower average infection counts but still show rising trends at different points.

 **Key Takeaways:**